 God’s plan was built on man.
 After all, he created man in his image.
 What part do angels play in God’s plan?
 The Bible indicates man’s future, but the lot of angels is not spoken of in the Bible.

-Will you go to heaven after you die?
+In conclusion: Will you go to heaven after you die?

 Can you, my good reader, get to Heaven to God and Jesus when you die?
 There are hundreds and thousands of sites on the Internet about biblical questions.
 You will probably find the answers to your question about going to heaven.
 Most of the sites I read respond positively.
 And that’s what people want.
 Expecting to enter heaven is a powerful desire for people, no matter their religion.